 Puzzled and upset, Doug set out to understand.
 He asked fellow employees if they knew why this was happening.
 “I’m a good neighbor, never bother anyone, and I’m always willing to help.
 I can’t see why they suddenly don’t like me”.
 He was told that it comes with the territory.

 But he couldn’t take the pressure and decided that, rather than changing their perception, he’d find another job.

 This is the world we live in.
 We can complain about it or do something to change it.
 But how can you change how 90% of the world views our industry?

-By being involved in charity events, donating to local sports teams, advertising using your mug on television, online and elsewhere.
+By being involved in charity events, donating to local sports teams, and advertising using your mug on television, online, and elsewhere.
 This makes your business more human.
 These are all good ideas that work.
-Be friendly, visible, and stay in contact.
+Be friendly and visible, and stay in contact.
 Allow your customers access to you.
 Return phone calls.
 Use social media to post personal stuff, silly stuff.
 Show them that you’re a real person.
 Doing so will slowly erode those negative stereotypes and help you to build your business.

 Why didn’t I call for a tow truck?

 A couple of reasons:

 - I didn’t know how much it would cost.